PanatdaCatlin/feedback-form-react/README.md

 *  Semantic UI
 *  Javascript
 *  JSX
-*  REACT
+*  React
-*  POSTGRESSQL
+*  PostgresSQL
-*  AXIOS
+*  Axios
-*  KOA
+*  Koa

 ## Support and Contact Details

 _All feedback is welcomed.
-If you have any feedback pertaining to this project; such an suggestions and improvements, feel free to contact me via email at panatdainthala@gmail.com._
+If you have any feedback pertaining to this project; such an suggestions and improvements, feel free to contact me via email at panatdacatlin@gmail.com._

 ### License

 *This software is licensed under the MIT license.*

-Copyright (c) 2018 **Panatda Inthala**
+Copyright (c) 2018 **Panatda Catlin**